jasmangle/translanding/index.md

 ---

 # Hi there!
-I'm Adam, a rising senior studying Electrical Engineering and Computer Sciences (EECS) at UC Berkeley.
+I'm Jasmine, a rising senior studying Electrical Engineering and Computer Sciences (EECS) at UC Berkeley.

 This site is still very much a work-in-progress, but more things will be on here soon.